AmingAndrei/violence.website/content/factions/pale/ultraviolet/drive_starters.md

 [[index|...]]/[[factions]]/[[pale]]/[[ultraviolet]]/drive_starters.md

-A Drive Starter is a specialized, single-shot weapon engineered specifically to facilitate the activation of Drives in Redliners.
+A Drive Starter is a specialised, single-shot weapon engineered specifically to facilitate the activation of Drives in Redliners.

 Design